zalando/postgres-operator/docs/reference/cluster_manifest.md

   Name of the database from where events will be published via Postgres' logical decoding feature.
-The operator will take care of updating the database configuration (setting `wal_level: logical`, creating logical replication slots, using output plugin `wal2json` and creating a dedicated replication user).
+The operator will take care of updating the database configuration (setting `wal_level: logical`, creating logical replication slots, using output plugin `pgoutput` and creating a dedicated replication user).
 Required.

 * **tables**